aliceITR/projects/README.md

 **The projects currently included in this repository:**

 - Curry_Website
   - This is a MVC website that I had built for one of my classes.
-It currently is not properly connecting to the Azure SQL database.
+Currently it is not properly connecting to the Azure SQL database.
 But it can be run on a local machine.
 It requires users to login or Oauth with google, and then they can upload curry recipe information.
 - Maze
   - This is an application that builds a maze to certain specifications and finds a route through it.
 I worked on this with @Tuttuhl
 - Merkle_Tree_Code